google/flatbuffers/docs/source/JavaUsage.md

 ## Text parsing

-There currently is no support for parsing text (Schema's and JSON) directly from Java, though you could use the C++ parser through JNI.
+There currently is no support for parsing text (Schema's and JSON) directly from Java or C#, though you could use the C++ parser through native call interfaces available to each language.
 Please see the C++ documentation for more on text parsing.